-Teachers have children in their classrooms from 7:30 to 3:00 and in order to avoid having their classrooms unsupervised it is best to leave a message with the secretary rather than speak to them directly during these hours.
+Teachers have children in their classrooms from 7:30 to 3:10.
+In order to avoid having their classrooms unsupervised or to interrupt instruction, it is best to leave a message with the office rather than speak to them directly during these hours.
 Individual teachers may provide you with specific times when it is best to reach them by phone.
-Or, if you prefer you can email either the teacher or the church office.
+Or, if you prefer you can email either the teacher or the office.